samysamsam/git/README.md

 # Git

 ## What is Git?
 Git is a "Version Control System" that allows people to work together on the same project.
 It's clever "diffing" strategies helps avoid the confusion that tends to happen when multiple people are editing the same file.
+It also helps us keep track of all of the changes made over the course of a project’s life.

 ## Why do we use it?
 - Central source of truth